torin555/screeps.ocs/OCS Constitution.md

 **Ideas:**

-* Group manager
+* Group Manager
   * Administrative access to all repositories
   * Constitutional amendment
   * Deputy for all other roles

-* Community manager
+* Community Manager
-  * manage invitations
+  * Manage invitations
-  * manage come/leave/change processes
-  * responsible for advertisement and group growth
+  * Responsible for advertisement and group growth
-  * responsible for public perception
+  * Responsible for public perception

-* Repo/code manager
+* Architect
   * code review
   * push access to the dev branch

-* Quality manager
+* Product Manager
   * Management of issue list
   * Solution validation
   * Closing of issues

-* Diplomatic affairs manager
+* Ambassador
   * Monitoring of other alliances
   * Cross alliance communication

-* Internal affairs manager
+* Clerk
+  * Identity management (who is who)
+  * Manage come/leave/change processes
   * Take care of internal issues
   * Manage internal announcements
-  * Identity management (who is who)

 ### 2. Ingame behaviour